AnyChart/docs.anychart.com/Stock_Charts/Crosshair.md

 ## Enabling

 In Anystock you can configure the crosshair either on the whole chart or on a particular plot: use the {api:anychart.charts.Stock#crosshair}chart.crosshair(){api} or {api:anychart.core.stock.Plot#crosshair}plot.crosshair(){api} method.
-Both of them return an instance of the {api:anychart.core.ui.Crosshair}anychart.core.ui.Crosshair{api} class.
+Both of them return instances of the {api:anychart.core.ui.Crosshair}anychart.core.ui.Crosshair{api} class.

 By default the crosshair is enabled.
 To disable or enable it on a chart or a plot, use the {api:anychart.charts.Stock#crosshair}chart.crosshair(){api} or {api:anychart.core.stock.Plot#crosshair}plot.crosshair(){api} method with the `false` or `true` parameter: